tensorturtle/post-facto-video-rosbag-fusion/README.md

 This will create a new single rosbag file in `output/` directory which contains both the video and the ROS topics.

 There are several options for `fuser.py` to help reduce storage, for example.
 Run `python3 fuser.py --help` to see them.

+## Todo
+- [ ] Desktop Dockerfile for ROS2 for faster fusing.
+(Currently only works on Jetson)
+- [ ] May 2023: ROS2 Iron release with MCAP as default.
+Removes need for customized Dockerfile.